CluelessBiker/project1-la-lucha/README.md

 ### Unfixed Bugs
 The Social links appeared to be connected with a hyphen that would open one of the social platforms in a new tab.
 Could not understand what had occured.
 Have temporarily left the issue & will address it again later.
 Fixed the issue by changing the display from "inline" to "inline-block".
+Resolved the issue of the background image size within their containers using the {background-size:100% 100%;} rule found in Stackoverflow.

 ## Deployment
 The repository was created on Github using the C.I. template.
 It was then pushed to Gitpod, where the initial layout was formed.